Tuesday, December 2, 2025

 The race would start for the first time not in Colorado, but in California.
 San Francisco.
 I used to drive there in the motorcycle days, why not put my bike on the car and go see this?
 A cycling magazine had an advertisement for a cycling tour following the event - the promise was that guests would be able to enjoy riding on the race route before the race, then get a VIP viewing spot at the finish line.
 Sign me up!

 I parked my car at the San Francisco airport to meet the tour operator.
-Three hours (and a couple of phone calls) later he showed-up and drove me to their HQ hotel where I met his girlfriend and brother, both acting as tour guides despite having no qualifications that I could fathom.
+Three hours (and a couple of phone calls) later he showed-up and drove me to their HQ hotel where I met his girlfriend and brother, both acting as tour guides despite having no real qualifications that I could fathom.
 Everyone was nice enough and my new friend idea started to pay off.
 I'd started working on my own bicycles after a so-called "Olympic Mechanic" (turned out he'd helped out with the 1984 Olympic bicycle race, one I saw first-hand) gave it back to me in worse shape than I left it!
 I had plenty of mechanical skill and experience working on motorcycles so instead of paying to have my bike screwed-up I'd buy the special tools and screw it up myself.

-Meanwhile, I sold the trials motorcycle and had some money left to buy a mountain bike.
+Meanwhile, I'd sold the trials motorcycle and had some money left to buy a mountain bike.
 I could now play/race in the dirt, but still enjoy exercise and cycling with this new toy!
 The fire roads of the Malibu hills were a great playground.
-I wore the cycling clothing company's gear and had a great time despite not being much better at it than I was at motocross.
+I wore the cycling clothing company's gear and had a great time despite not being much better at racing it than I was at motocross.

 I was working part-time at a local bicycle shop in addition to the sales rep job and gradually spent more time there than on the road.
-But the clothing company's cycling business was interesting so I took an inside sales job there, planning to take over the cycling division from the founder's brother, a guy who knew or cared little about cycling.
-The founder turned out to be not interested in cycling either so it was time to work full-time at the bicycle shop.
+But the clothing company's growing cycling business was interesting so I took an inside sales job there, planning to take over the cycling division from the founder's brother, a guy who knew or cared little about cycling.
+The founder turned out to be not interested in cycling either, so it was time to work full-time at the bicycle shop.

 This idea was reinforced by an earlier incident - A cycling magazine editor was a guest on the tour.
 He was riding in the boss' girlfriend's van on a long transfer across France.
 The caravan was designed so that none of the guides really knew where we were going...you just stayed glued to the van in front of you, all lined-up behind the boss.
 We stopped every 90 minutes or so for "natural breaks" as they say.
-But magazine editor had to pee.
+But the magazine editor had to pee.
 Now.
 He explained this to girlfriend but she had no way to communicate with boyfriend/boss.
 She kept begging editor to "hold it" since they had to be stopping soon.
 My van was the last in line but I knew nothing about it...until we finally did stop and editor quietly left a cycling water bottle behind!

-He'd filled this bottle while sitting next to another client and his wife.
-My guess is galpal had floated my idea to stay on and reminded the boss of how she'd had to endure the peepee caper so at the last minute he relented - "Get your stuff!" and I unpacked my bicycle right away and jumped into the chaos to help.
 I phoned the bike shop with a flimsy excuse as to why I'd be staying on and enjoyed another frantic week though at least by this time I was over jet-lag.
 We were able to rebook my return flight without much trouble or expense.
 I was hooked!
+I couldn't wait to do it again.

 No comments: